 action, administrative (environmental) review, implementation by various contract authorities, and multi-party monitoring.
 The project phases, from design through monitoring, establish an adaptive management structure to learn from each project and refine recommendations for subsequent actions.

 We invite website visitors to engage in the online discussion forum, review the landscape project document libraries, and read the PFC business protocols.
-The business protocols describe the organization structure, the consensus decision process, and the commitment to collaboration made by voting members (see website orientation video).
+The business protocols describe the organization structure, the consensus decision process, and the commitment to collaboration made by voting members (see Member Manual and website orientation video).
 All PFC meetings are open to the public.
 If you wish to keep in touch, be sure to register to receive meeting announcements and other news by email.